-Furthermore, the bill allows municipalities to impose restrictions on carrying dangerous weapons during events held in their buildings or facilities, provided that metal detectors are used for screening and armed security personnel are present at public entrances.
+Furthermore, the bill allows municipalities to impose restrictions on carrying dangerous weapons during events held in their buildings or facilities, provided that metal detectors are used for screening and armed security personnel are present at entrances.
 The bill also repeals a previous statute, 23-7-70, which may have contained conflicting provisions regarding firearm restrictions.
-Overall, the legislation aims to enhance the rights of certain individuals to carry concealed firearms while simultaneously allowing for specific safety measures during public events.
+Overall, the legislation aims to enhance the rights of certain individuals to carry concealed firearms while also allowing for specific safety measures during public events.

 Statutes affected: